Development of professional competencies: levels, methods and models. Definition of competencies

 Contains a definition and three levels, each of which characterizes the degree of development of competence.

-Competence "Attitude to new tasks"
+Competency "Attitude to new tasks"

-Level "below expected".
+Level "below expected"".
 Accepts new tasks only if they are formulated in the form of an order.

 8-926-210-84-19. [email protected]

-“Effective delegation requires: a clear statement of the task, empowering the employee with the necessary authority, setting deadlines, monitoring results and necessarily feedback.
-The presence of delegation skills can be determined during an interview with a candidate using interviews on key competencies of a manager, business cases or an assessment center.
-Indicators of ineffective delegation and control will be: the employee’s misunderstanding of the task, the task was not completed on time, the manager’s excessive control over each stage of the task, the need for the manager to correct the work performed, the lack of feedback from the subordinate.
+“Effective delegation requires: a clear formulation of the task, vesting the employee with the necessary powers, setting deadlines, monitoring results and always providing feedback.
+The presence of delegation skills can be determined during the interview with the candidate using interviews on key managerial competencies, business cases or an assessment center.
+Indicators of ineffective delegation and control will be: lack of understanding by the employee of the task, the task is not completed on time, excessive control of the manager over each stage of the task, the need for the manager to correct the work performed, lack of feedback from the subordinate.”

 Speaks: Anna OVCHINNIKOVA - Head of Recruitment Service at Teleperformance Russia & Ukraine:

-“The ideal situation is in which the company has an accepted model of managerial professional competencies of the head and a scheme for their assessment, as well as the practice of compiling managerial position profiles, indicating the specific qualities necessary for successful work.
-Both the key competencies of a leader and personal qualities can be determined by a standard biographical interview with a number of small cases from the series “Imagine that you ...”, “What will you do?” or “Describe a real situation in the past in which you showed your creativity.”
-If the company has sufficient time and resources, and the managerial position belongs to the highest level, it makes sense to conduct a full-fledged assessment of the manager’s professional competencies, which also includes tasks or situations that help identify personal qualities.
-This approach will significantly reduce the likelihood of recruitment errors.
-When the assessment and interviews are done, the results need to be analyzed and agreed upon, and then an informed hiring decision should be made based on them.”
+“The ideal situation is in which the company has an accepted model of managerial professional competencies of a manager and a scheme for assessing them, as well as the practice of drawing up profiles of managerial positions, indicating the specific qualities necessary for successful work.
+Both the key competencies of a leader and personal qualities can be determined through a standard biographical interview with a number of small cases from the series “Imagine that you ...”, “What would you do?” or “Describe a real situation in the past in which you showed your creativity.”
+If the company has sufficient time and resources, and the managerial position belongs to the top echelon, it makes sense to conduct a full assessment of the professional competencies of the manager, which also includes tasks or situations that help identify personal qualities.
+This approach will significantly reduce the likelihood of hiring errors.
+Once the assessment and interview have been completed, the results must be analyzed and agreed upon, and then an informed hiring decision must be made based on them.”

-Speaks: Eldar Salakhetdinov - Head of the Organizational and Personnel Department of BANK ITB (Moscow):
+Speaks: Eldar Salakhetdinov - Head of the organizational and personnel department of ITB BANK (Moscow):

 Source Business World